Oppède le vieux

 A sudden switch to a different place?

-Then another shot, doesn't seem to be the same place... more about the place you see below, on the bottom of this site.
+Then another shot, doesn't seem to be the same place...partially unknown location.

-A day later when Tell gets the paper from Marc 'the Scribe' to enter the Citadel, he recognizes the wounds on the hand of Marc and realizes he fought against him or his companion.
-Later he finds out there is another partner in crime he already knows.
+The day after Tell gets the paper from Marc 'the Scribe' to enter the Citadel, he recognizes the wounds on the hand of Marc.

 Tell: "Why should somebody want to kill you, Nolan?"